svaksha/aksh/jl.md

 + Old SO thread: http://stackoverflow.com/questions/14092316/simplest-ways-to-make-a-julia-package-available-to-others

 + To move a large number of packages installed on the old system to a new one, do `Pkg.init()`, then copy only the `REQUIRE` file from `~/.julia/v0.x/` folder, then do a `Pkg.update()` on the cli.
++ To ping a package to a version, the correct command is: `Pkg.checkout(pkg,branch)`.
+From, http://julia.readthedocs.org/en/latest/manual/packages/#checkout-pin-and-free

 ### Naming and Coding Rules
 + Package naming rules, https://github.com/JuliaStats/Distributions.jl/issues/395